-As the school holidays finish and we move into March, the slopes get quieter, the queues die down and the weather usually gets warmer - time for some lazy lunches in the sun.
+In March the slopes get quieter, the queues die down and the weather usually gets warmer.

-There are less families and more couples or groups of friends, you tend to find fewer ski schools on the hill which of course means an end to those long, snaking trails of beginners making their way down.
+There are fewer families and more couples or groups of friends, there aren't as many ski schools on the hill which of course means an end to those long, snaking trails of beginners making their way down.
 As a consequence, the restaurants are a little quieter but the nightlife is livelier.
 For many people, the start of spring is the best time of the year to come skiing.

 What are the weather & snow conditions like in Les Deux Alpes in March?